 You have to make sure that requests you’re submitting to us, contain all information required by our team to verify the legitimacy of your claims.
 This can include a variety of informations like copyright and licensing information, trademark registrations, etc.

 Also please note that we are an volunteer driven organization.
 We prioritize take-down requests, but we can’t guarantee instant responses.

 You can submit take-down requests by starting a new issue on our issue tracker.
-(This requires gitlab.com account.)
+(This requires a gitlab.com account.)

 Alternatively if you prefer you can send your request to our team E-Mail account. email@example.com (Our team will still open a public issue on our issue trackers and quote your entire request there.)

 Take-down requests can not be confidential.
-By submitting a take-down request you automatically grant us permission to publish your entire request on our web-sites and or issue trackers.
+By submitting a take-down request you automatically grant us permission to publish your entire request on our web-sites and our issue trackers.
 We need this because all of our processes are worked on in public and for keeping accountable to our users.

 3rd party repositories